 Gather around the worship table.
-Play, listen to, and sing "God Created the Earth "-SCM 14-to celebrate sharing God's love with the world.
-Follow the movement prompts in the song.
+Play, listen to, and sing "God Created the Earth"-SCM 14-to celebrate sharing God's love with the world; follow the movement prompts in the song.

-Praying
+A G Praying

-Turn on the candle reminding us of God's light in the world through Jesus.
+Turn on the candle as a reminder of God's light in the world through Jesus.